 If your level of frustration with your working hours is more about what you are doing in them than how many of them you are working, how do you increase the proportion of your time spent doing things that are meaningful?

 Try this suggestion from the #femlead Twitter chat.
 (Which sadly doesn’t happen any more.)

-volunteer for what you want before you get drafted into what you don’t want! (@ProfessMoravec)
+Volunteer for what you want before you get drafted into what you don’t want! (@ProfessMoravec)

-It is often the case that when we are doing work that we enjoy and are good at, we are more efficient and effective, too.
-So you might even same some real time as well as reducing your frustration.
+Why not decide what your best contribution is and volunteer for the things that you would actually prefer to be spending your time doing?
+It is often the case that when you are doing work that you enjoy and are good at, you are more efficient and effective, too.
+So you might even save some real time as well as reducing your frustration.